+We first need to determine an agent's expected payoff in various realized networks.
 Recall that nature determines states identically and independently across edges.
-Let α be the probability that an edge has state θ_0 and $1 - \alpha$ be the probability that it has state θ_1 .
+Let α be the probability that an edge has state θ_0 and $1-\alpha$ be the probability that it has state θ_1 .

-To identify core networks we need to determine an agent's expected payoff in various realized networks.
 Consider $v \in N$ and suppose that in a realized network, v has degree d and the maximally connected component that contains v has e edges.
-By virtue of Proposition 3 we need only consider the case where everyone in the maximally connected component defaults or no one does.
+By virtue of Proposition 4 we need only consider the case where everyone in the maximally connected component defaults or no one does.
 The probability that every node in the relevant component defaults is $1-\alpha^e$.
-In this case, v gets 0.
-The probability that no one in the relevant component defaults is α^e .
 In this case, v gets $d\theta_0$.
 So v's expected payoff in stage two is $d\alpha^e\theta_0$.
 Using this, we can find what happens in stage one.